Utflykt i LozèreAusflug in die LozèreEscapada en LozèreEscursione in LozèreΕκδρομή στη LozèreUdflugt i Lozère

 L'Etoile Guesthouse

-I had heard about the Cévennes as a hiker's paradise; a corner of France where nature was still intact and the hiking trails well-marked, less "sportive" than those in the Alps or the Pyrenees.
-After some research on the internet, I couldn't miss the guesthouse of La Bastide-Puylaurent, where I decided to stay for a few days.
+I had often heard the Cévennes described as a hiker's paradise—a pristine corner of France where nature remains beautifully intact and the trails are clearly marked, offering a gentler, less strenuous alternative to the rugged Alps or Pyrenees.
+After a bit of online research, L'Etoile Guesthouse in La Bastide-Puylaurent caught my eye, and I decided to book a stay for a few days.

 The Belvezet Station

-I haven't packed my bag or laced up my seven-location hiking boots yet, and I'm also engaged in a deep conversation with Patrick, a solitary hiker on the Stevenson Trail, who talks to me about the constraints of life in Paris and the maximum conditioning he seeks to escape by all means.
+I hadn’t even packed my bag or laced up my "seven-league" hiking boots yet, as I was deep in conversation with Patrick, a solitary hiker walking the Stevenson Trail.
+He was telling me all about the heavy constraints of Parisian life and his desperate need to escape the rigid conditioning of the city.

-As a precaution, I order a packed lunch from Philippe because it seems there are no shops in Belvezet, and I don't really want to make the 19 km return trip on an empty stomach.
+As a precaution, I ordered a packed lunch from Philippe.
+I had heard there were absolutely no shops in Belvezet, and I certainly didn't want to tackle a 19-kilometer hike on an empty stomach.

-The little train crosses meadows and woods along the Allier River to Chasseradès, a true rediscovery of the pleasure of taking the train through these bucolic landscapes.
+The little train wound its way through meadows and woods along the Allier River toward Chasseradès.
+It was a wonderful way to rediscover the simple, nostalgic joy of taking a train through such bucolic landscapes.

 "In the beautiful land of Cocagne,